akeneo/pim-helpcenter/content/md/what-is/what-about-assets.md

 The assets of the Asset Manager will be way more powerful than before.
 They will benefit from 3 major new features:

-- the possibility to define a flexible structure, thanks to the asset families,
+- the possibility to define a **flexible structure**, thanks to the asset families,
-- the possibility to automatize the link with your products, thanks to the product link rules,
+- the possibility to **automatize the link** with your products, thanks to the product link rules,
-- the possibility to refer to both external and internal binaries, thanks to the media link and the media file attribute types.
+- the possibility to refer to both **external and internal binaries**, thanks to the media link and the media file attribute types.

 Below, you'll find an illustration of this wonderful new feature.